 It wasn’t until September of 2017 when the birth of Piedmont Trails came into being.
-To shorten up the years in between, I can only describe them with words such as Fascinating, Amazing, Treasures, Adventures, a Lifetime Journey.
-Of course, I followed the normal paths of life as well with common daily routines and work.
-I married and had a family of my own, two wonderful sons that have given me such joy over the years.
-I also have grandchildren who are angels that just happen to live here on earth as well.
-My family has always reached deeper than those surrounding me.
-A journey filled with simplicity at first with names and dates and so on.
-Then turning into a journey filled with a personal understanding about my ancestors.
-Getting to know them through personal letters, actions and more became a real turning point for me and it turned the tides of research and placed me on a different path.
+The years before this were countless hours of research associated with routines of daily life.
+I receive loving support from my husband, two wonderful sons, and my grandchildren.
+My family has always reached deeper than those surrounding me by the fascinating discoveries throughout the years.
+This journey has filled me with a personal understanding of my ancestors.
+Getting to know them through personal letters, actions, and more became a real turning point for me, and it turned the tides of research and placed me on a different path.
 With history, I am the same.
-Seeking the details of the details to completely understand why the Battle of Camden happened this way or why Thomas Jefferson abused his friendship with John Adams.
+By seeking the details of the details, to completely understand why the Battle of Camden happened this way or why Thomas Jefferson abused his friendship with John Adams.
 Why the Civil War was inevitable from the start.

 As you probably have already guessed, I own many books and filing cabinets to hold all of this information I’ve accumulated over the years.
-These various materials, maps, books and genealogy collected should not be stored without the light of day and this is how Piedmont Trails came into being.
+These various materials, maps, books and genealogy collections should not be stored without the light of day and this is how Piedmont Trails came into being.
 The name, Piedmont Trails, pertains to the piedmont area of North Carolina where I grew up filled with childhood memories, old family stories and history.
 From humble beginnings long ago, I set out on the task of learning and I’ll be the first to tell you, I’m still learning and so thankful for each new discovery.
 Looking back now, I laugh at myself as I remember that book report.
 Then I sit back and reflect on all the memories I now have.
 Yes, it’s been an amazing Journey!!